 HUL is one of India’s oldest FMCG companies.
 It is a subsidiary of Unilever, a British-dutch company.
 The company was established in 1933 and has headquarters in Mumbai.
 HUL has served over 2 billion customers for over 87 years.

-HUL has over 35 brands across 20 categories such as soaps, detergent, skincare, cosmetics, tea, toothpaste.
+HUL has over 35 brands across 20 categories such as soaps, detergents, skin care, cosmetics, tea, and toothpaste.
 The brand includes famous names like Surf, Excel, Dove, Lux, Lifebuoy, Clinic Plus, Wheel, Sunsilk, Knorr, Axe, etc.